martihen/AccessibleWebsite/.github/ISSUE_TEMPLATE/accessibility-issue.md

 ---
 name: Accessibility Issue
-about: Create a report to help us improve
+about: Create a report to help us fix accessibility issues.
-title: ''
+title: Name of element that is presenting the Accessibility Issue
 labels: ''
 assignees: ''

 ---

-**Element**
+**Write the element name on the Title above**
-Name the element that is presenting the issue.
+Name of element that is presenting the Accessibility Issue

 **Describe the issue**
 A clear and concise description of what the issue is.